justinphilpott/towerofhanoi/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/import?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+Tutorial:

+Aim of the puzzle:

+Move the tower of disks from the first peg to the last peg.

+Rules
+- You can only move a single disk at a time.
+- A larger disk can never be placed onto a smaller one.

+Disks
+- For every extra disk the number of required moves to solve the puzzle doubles.
+Change the number of disks in 'settings'.

+Pegs
+- The standard setup is the three disk puzzle.
+With four or more pegs the puzzle gets easier to solve, however working out the optimal solution is not easy.
+Change the number of pegs in 'settings'.